 Although applicants who are members of the Lenape tribal nation receive preference for this scholarship, all incoming students are eligible.

-Meet One of the Lenape Scholars
+Meet One of the Lenape Scholarship Recipients

 From a young age, Kaeley Rice knew she wanted to be a criminal justice lawyer.
 But when she spent more time at home with her family during the COVID-19 pandemic, she realized she could make a bigger difference by shifting her focus to tribal law and her Quechan and Yavapai-Apache communities.
 “Growing up in Phoenix, I felt disconnected,” she shares.
 “Once I began learning more about our history from my dad and grandma, I realized how much the reservations need help.”
 She describes urgent issues, like poor living conditions, sexual assault, and substance abuse.
 “I didn’t realize how these issues affect almost everyone in these communities,” she says.
 “As an aspiring lawyer, I want to help women and children as well as anyone who is wrongfully accused.”